Sumranverma/AI-Deployment-Intelligence-Copilot/README.md

 ---

-## 📌 Important Note About Data
+## 📌 Data & Security Note

-This project uses **synthetic deployment data** created for portfolio and demonstration purposes.
+This project uses **synthetic deployment data** created specifically for portfolio and demonstration purposes.

 It does not contain confidential Microsoft, Azure, TCS, customer, or production deployment information.

-The operational knowledge document is also a demonstration knowledge base created for this prototype.
+The operational knowledge document is also a demonstration knowledge base created specifically for this prototype.

 ---